-A. WILLIAM HIGGINS has been a Director of the Company since September 2016, and President and CEO since January 2020.
-He previously served as Chairman of the Board from February 2019 until January 2020.
-Mr. Higgins currently serves as a director of Kaman Corporation, a diversified aerospace and industrial distribution company, where he is a member of the finance and compensation committees.
+A William Higgins has been President and CEO since January 20, 2020.
+He previously served as Chairman of the Board from February 2019 until January 20, 2020.
+Mr. Higgins currently serves as a director of Kaman Corporation, a diversified aerospace, defense, industrial and medical company, where he is a member of the finance and corporate governance committees.
 He previously served on the board of Bristow Group Inc., a global industrial aviation services provider, from 2016 until October 2019.
+(Printow filed a pre-predicted Chapter 11 plan of recognization in May 2019. from which it 2019.
 (Bristow filed a pre-negotiated Chapter 11 plan of reorganization in May, 2019, from which it successfully emerged in October, 2019.)
 He served as Chairman, Chief Executive Officer and President of CIRCOR International, Inc. from 2008 to 2012.
-Prior to March 2008, Mr. Higgins held the offices of President and Chief Operating Officer and Executive Vice President and Chief Operating Officer of CIRCOR.
+Prior to March 2008, Higgins held the offices of President and Chief Operating Officer and Executive Vice President and Chief Operating Officer of CIRCOR.
 Prior to joining CIRCOR in 2005, he spent thirteen years in a variety of senior management positions with Honeywell International and AlliedSignal.
-(Leslie Controls, Inc., a wholly owned subsidiary of CIRCOR and an entity for which Mr. Higgins served as a director and Vice President, filed a pre-negotiated Chapter 11 reorganization in July 2010 to resolve asbestos liability claims.
-The subsidiary successfully emerged from bankruptcy the following year.)
-Mr. Higgins's professional background as a chief operating officer, president, chief executive officer and chairman of a public company, as well as his prior experience at Honeywell and Allied Signal, provides the Board with additional valuable perspective on talent development, international operations and global strategic development, lean manufacturing and continuous improvement processes, and the aerospace and defense industries.
-Age 62.
+Mr. Higgins's professional background as a chief operating officer, president, chief executive officer and chairman of a public company, as well as his prior experience at Honeywell and Allied Signal, provides the Board with additional valuable perspective on talent development, international operations and global strategic development, lean manufacturing and continuous improvement processes, and the aerospace and defense industries reporting experience.